surran/mark-downs/VirtualHost.md

 # Hosting Multiple websites on Amazon Lightsail

 ### What are the scenarios?
+This happens when you own multiple domains but do not wish to host them on separate servers.
 ### The Process
 Key Steps:
 1. Locate Virtual host File